The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 It was shown in \cite[Theorem 4.5]{BMMN} that the pair $(W,S')$, with $S'$ a twisted generating set as above in \cref{def:twist}, is also a Coxeter generating set of $W$.
 Hence the twisted Coxeter generating set and twisted complete Coxeter graph deserve their names.

-\begin{remark}[Discussion of the definition of twists] In the definition of an elementary twist provided in \cite{CapracePrzytyckiTwistRigid}, the possibility that $A\cap B$ is nonempty or that either $A$ or $B$ is empty was not excluded.
+\begin{remark}[Discussion of the definition of twists] In the definition of twist provided in \cite{CapracePrzytyckiTwistRigid} (called `elementary twist' there), the possibility that $A\cap B$ is nonempty or that either $A$ or $B$ is empty was not excluded.

 However, the fact that we assume $A\cup B$ to be a disjoint union in \cref{def:twist} is not an important restriction, and is also done, for instance, in M\"uhlherr's definition of twist in the survey~\cite{BernhardSurvey} and in \cite[p.~2083]{HuangPrzytycki}.
 Suppose that $A\cap B\neq \leer$.
 In this case the map $\tau$ is the identity on all of $A$ (including those elements that are also in $B$) and equals conjugation by $w_J$ on $B\setminus A$.
 We may hence replace $B$ by $B\setminus A$ and obtain a disjoint union without changing the map $\tau$.